databricks/simr/README.md

 ## Guide

 Ensure the `hadoop` executable is in the PATH.
-If it is not, set
-$HADOOP to point to the binary, or the hadoop/bin directory.
+If it is not, set $HADOOP to point to the binary, or the hadoop/bin directory.
+Set `$SIMRJAR` and `$SPARKJAR` to specifiy which SIMR and Spark jars to use, otherwise jars will be selected from the current directory.

 To run a Spark application, package it up as a JAR file and execute:
 ```shell